jahanxb/Charm-Installation/README.md

 ## Step 7: Verify Charm Installation with a Custom Notebook
 -----------------------------------------------------------

 To verify that Charm is installed correctly, you can use a custom Jupyter Notebook.
-Download the `crypto_assignment.ipynb` file from the GitHub repository and run it in your Jupyter Notebook environment.
+Download the `assignment_modern_crypto.ipynb` file from this GitHub repository and run it in your Jupyter Notebook environment.

 ## Troubleshooting
 ------------------